rdogmartin/ShoppingList.Angular/README.md

 ## Running it locally

-Before running it the first time, you'll need to configure it for your Cosmos DB and Bing Search subscription.
+Before running it the first time, you'll need to configure it to connect to your Cosmos DB and Bing Search subscription.
 Acquire the keys from the [Azure Portal](https://portal.azure.com/) and enter them into appSettings.json or a local [secrets.json](https://learn.microsoft.com/en-us/aspnet/core/security/app-secrets) file.

 > ⚠️ WARNING: Do not commit `appSettings.json` to source control with your secrets.